krenalis/krenalis/connector/Actions support.md

 ## Action fields support

-Mappings (and transformations) support is implicit where there is an input and output valid schema.
+Mappings (and transformations) support is implicit where there are both an input and output valid schemas.

 | Connection / Role / Target                       | Filter                                  | Schema (input)                   | Schema (output)             | Query | Export options                      |
 |--------------------------------------------------|-----------------------------------------|----------------------------------|-----------------------------|-------|-------------------------------------|